 Though the IoT industry is growing with numerous applications, the industry spends billions on recalling defective devices.
-In fact, between 2018 and 2022, the IoT industry is estimated to spend $10 billion to recall defective devices caused by software bugs.
-IoT testing ensures that each device performs all its functionalities, ensuring that the entire IoT network can work collaboratively and deliver value to the business as intended.
+IoT testing ensures that each device performs all its functionalities, thus allowing the entire IoT network to work collaboratively and deliver value to the business as intended.

 What is IoT testing?